tulasidamarla/Java_11/Lambda expressions.md

 -----------------------------
 The point of using lambdas is deferred execution.
 There are many reasons for executing code later, such as:

-1)Running the code in a separate thread
+1)Running the code in a separate thread<br>
-2)Running the code multiple times
+2)Running the code multiple times<br>
-3)Running the code at the right point in an algorithm (for example, the comparison operation in sorting) 4)Running the code when something happens (a button was clicked, data has arrived, and so on) 5)Running the code only when necessary
+3)Running the code at the right point in an algorithm (for example, the comparison operation in sorting)<br>
+4)Running the code when something happens (a button was clicked, data has arrived, and so on)<br>
+5)Running the code only when necessary

 Let’s look at a simple example.
 Suppose you want to repeat an action n times.
 The action and the count are passed to a repeat method: